Do you need to see a root canal dentist?

 What Root Canal Dental Treatment Entails

 For your dental health and from a medical point of view, dental fillings may not be enough.
-You may be told you need to undergo a root canal treatment.
-Dentists may also refer to this as endodontic treatment or simply a root canal.
+You may be told you need to see a root canal dentist.
+Mosst dentists refer to the procedure as endodontic treatment or simply a root canal.

 Reasons That May Prompt A Root Canal Treatment

-When you visit our dentists at Country Dental in Cambridge or Toronto Ontario, we will perform a comprehensive check of your teeth.
+When you visit our root canal dentist at Country Dental we will first perform a comprehensive dental exam.
 If you are found to have an infection or have suffered damage to the pulp then a root canal will be recommended.
 Below are specific reasons as to why you might need a root canal.